blouyakis/emt_basic/module_4_test.md

 ### Q99 🟢
 **Front**
-4-year-old chest/abd contusions; decreased breath and bowel in left chest; R 40, SpO₂ 92 %.
-Treatment?
+A 4-year-old male complains of difficulty breathing.
+He tells you he was struck by a car.
+You observe contusions and abrasions to his chest and abdomen.
+You auscultate decreased lung sounds and bowel sounds in his left lower chest.
+His vital signs are P 112, R 40, BP 100/74, and SpO2 is 92% on room air.
+You should:
 · Right-side position · Assist ventilations · **Administer O₂ high-flow** · Left-side position

 **Back**